 arrival patterns, and

-models for call centre or contact centre outsourcing are:
+The most common models for outsourced call centre or contact centre pricing are:

 rates.
 This is where you pay a fixed hourly rate which bundles